qutip/qutip/doc/introduction.rst

-- Continous variable functions for calculating correlation and covariance matrices, the Wigner covariance matrix and the logarithmic negativity for for multimode fields in Fock basis.
+- Continous variable functions for calculating correlation and covariance matrices, the Wigner covariance matrix and the logarithmic negativity for multimode field states expressed in the Fock basis.

 - The master-equation solver (mesolve) now accepts pre-constructed Liouvillian terms, which makes it possible to solve master equations that are not on the standard Lindblad form.

-- Optional Fortran monte carlo solver (mcsolve_f90) by Arne Grimsmo.
+- Optional Fortran Monte Carlo solver (mcsolve_f90) by Arne Grimsmo.

+- A module with tools for using QuTiP in IPython notebooks.

 .. _about-whatsnew21: